yuyichao/digitaljs_code/README.md

    restored on another machine as long as the source files are also packaged/copied with the project/circuit file)

-  The saved file can be loaded in the [online version](https://digitaljs.tilk.eu/) for simulation.
+  The saved file can be loaded again using this extension, or in the [online version](https://digitaljs.tilk.eu/) for simulation.

 * Open the JSON circuit saved by the [online version](https://digitaljs.tilk.eu/) for simulation.
 Accepted extensions are either `.json` or `.digitaljs`.